sockethub/sockethub/doc/adding_a_platform.md

 ### Running as a bot

 You may want for instance the 'irc' platform to implement an irc bot, that keeps running even if the user doesn't have a session open.
-We decided against this.
-The reason is that it is much easier to manage only transient sessions, and for most platforms, this is enough.
-Also, having only transient sessions and no persistent ones reduces the risk of user lock-in.
-This means you will probably have to run more services in concert with your sockethub instance (like maybe an irc logger bot, or a pubsubhubbub instance.
+We plan to support this in the future, however we don't want to *put the cart before the horse*, right now we are still working on getting a robust base built, with functional apps that work and are useful (not just example apps), [dogfeed](https://github.com/silverbucket/dogtalk) and [dogtalk](https://github.com/silverbucket/dogtalk) are a few in-progress web applications built ontop of sockethub.

+Once we have stateless connections working on the back-end, we plan to implement persistent functionality, using [remotestorage](http://remotestorage.io) as our initially supported storage target.

+Think google-talk showing you your missed messages the next time you login, but in a completely decentralized and unhosted manner.
+It'll be cool.